lenskit/mooc.lenskit.org/_doc_source/basics/data-access.md

 [StaticDataSource]: /apidocs/org/lenskit/data/dao/file/StaticDataSource.html

-The [`StaticDataSource`][StaticDataSource] class compiles a DAO from entities stored in static data files, such as CSV files, and collections in memory.
+The [StaticDataSource][] class compiles a DAO from entities stored in static data files, such as CSV files, and collections in memory.
 It can additionally derive entities from mentions in other entity lists, such as synthesizing a set of items from the item IDs in ratings.

 Static data sources are described by *data manifests*, YAML files that describe the collection of files comprising the data source.
 For example, to read the `ratings.csv` and `movies.csv` files from one of the recent [MovieLens data sets](http://grouplens.org/datasets/movielens), you could use the following: